Overview

 Chronic Illness and Palliative Care (PhD)

 The aim of this research theme is to improve the health and wellbeing of those with chronic illness, and those requiring palliative care and their informal carers.
-Our team's research fosters a sound evidence base in which multiple research approaches are promoted including epidemiology, ethics, health services research, behavioral sciences and randomized control trials.
+Our team's research fosters a sound evidence base in which multiple research approaches are promoted including epidemiology, ethics, health services research, behavioural sciences and randomized controlled trials.
 An innovative feature of the team is in pioneering the viability of the palliative care approach beyond the field of cancer care into areas such as dementia care, heart failure, kidney disease and a range of chronic illnesses.

 You'll work with an internationally recognised and connected group of researchers conducting research with them to provide new solutions for supportive care in chronic illness and innovative palliative care.